Tournament begins in

-- Each boat is limited to a maximum of nine (9) rods and a three-person limit of fifteen (15) fish, per DNR rules.
+- Each boat is limited to a maximum of six (6) rods and a two-person limit of ten (10) fish, per DNR rules.

 - Each boat may weigh a maximum of ten (10) fish, with a maximum of four (4) lake trout.

 - Each team is responsible for choosing which of their fish are to be weighed.

 - Fish entered for big fish bonus prizes must be part of the ten (10) fish tournament box.

 - All fish to be weighed must be brought to the scale in a sealed cooler.

 - Fish may be released when caught.
 Fish to be released must be returned to the lake immediately.

 - There are no distance limits as to where a tournament boat may fish as long as all travelling is done on the water.